What You Should Know About Production Readiness: a guide

 With the shift-left paradigm, a lot of the responsibility is now in the developers' hands.
 But it is impossible to expect the developer to be an expert in k8s, security, data, and a lot more.
 This is behind the rise of platform engineering.
 You need to give the developers a platform that consolidates all the relevant data they need to know to fix the problem, in an intuitive view, not too much information and not too little too.
 You don't want developers to start doing SSH and kubectl commands in various terminals.
 It creates a cognitive load and increases the chances of error.

 Using a service catalog

-The organization’s service catalog should support the developers as they perform many tasks, from scaffolding new microservices with best practices (for example, configuring basic alerts and showing them on Grafana) up to the production phase when, for example, the developer needs to find the relevant runbook for fixing a bug in production.
-A consistent view that shows your microservices architecture is crucial for scaling engineering efforts and helping developers stay efficient and autonomous, with a strong sense of ownership.
+The organization’s software or service catalog should support the developers as they perform many tasks, from scaffolding new microservices with best practices (for example, configuring basic alerts and showing them on Grafana) up to the production phase when, for example, the developer needs to find the relevant runbook for fixing a bug in production.
+A consistent view that shows your entire microservices architecture is crucial for scaling engineering efforts and helping developers stay efficient and autonomous, with a strong sense of ownership.
 An up-to-date service catalog can be very helpful when an incident occurs and will help reduce the MTTR.
 It should be live, not reside in documentation or a spreadsheet.